LITdevs/OMGEX/README.md

 Extended profile features for OMG.LOL, your favorite pigeon community.

 OMGEX supports all default OMG.LOL themes.
+Issues and pull requests are welcome, so fire away!

 ## Installation